Table of Contents

 What is business revenue vs. income vs. profit?

-Revenue is the total amount of funds that a business receives from its sales and services.
+Revenue is the total amount of money that a business receives from its sales and services.
 Income is the amount of money a company makes minus the cost of running a business.
 Profit is the amount of money a business receives after it accounts for the cost of goods sold (COGS).
 Unlike income, profit doesn’t account for other operational costs like salaries or taxes.

 How can you find your annual business revenue?